 “My senior year (1963), 12 girls joined, so I did too,” she said.
 “I’m sure mom prayed me in.
 I’ve never regretted it.”

 When Sister Joan decided in 1963 to announce she was joining the Ursuline Sisters, the sisters who lived in the convent at St. Denis Parish gathered in the parlor for the announcement.
 More than four decades later, Sister Joan had a chance to minister at St. Denis for a year, and her office was that very parlor.

-Sister Joan entered the novitiate in 1964, making this her 51st year as a sister.
-Her class had 25 women in it, with seven remaining: Sisters Laurita Spalding, Melissa Tipmore, Lisa Marie Cecil, Diane Marie Payne, Mary Timothy Bland, Karla Kaelin and Joan.
+Sister Joan entered the novitiate in 1964, making 2022 her 58th year as a sister.
+Her class had 25 women in it, with six remaining: Sisters Laurita Spalding, Melissa Tipmore, Lisa Marie Cecil, Mary Timothy Bland, Karla Kaelin and Joan.